-Virtually all people that travel to El Calafate, Argentina, go there to visit Perito Moreno Glacier.
-Located at about one and a half hours drive from El Calafate, Perito Moreno is the hightight of Los Glaciares National Park.
-It isn’t the biggest glacier in the country, but it definitely is the most scenic to see, for it is very easy to access, and contrary to most glaciers which are now receding, it is actually stable.
+Perito Moreno Glacier is the most famous attraction in El Calafate.
+Located about one and a half hours drive from El Calafate, this is the highlight of Los Glaciares National Park.
+It isn’t the biggest glacier in the country, but it definitely is the most scenic to see: contrary to most glaciers which are now receding, it is actually stable.

-Once at Perito Moreno Glacier, you have the option of admiring it from the balconies near the visitors’ center; going on a boat tour that gets as close as 100 meters from the main wall of the glacier; and even going on an ice trek on the glacier itself (this last activity needs to be booked in advance).
+The good news about Perito Moreno is that it’s incredibly easy to access.
+Once at the site, you have the option of admiring it from the balconies near the visitors’ center; going on a boat tour that gets as close as 100 meters (328 feet) from the main wall of the glacier; and even going on an ice trek on the glacier itself (this last activity needs to be booked in advance).

 A guided tour is probably a better option, as it will include transportation costs and activities and will end up being slightly more expensive, but significantly easier.